Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * A search bar to easily find the dog you're looking for or in nearby locations.
 * A form to easily add new dogs and edit or delet if you are the user.
 * Links to social media accounts for more content.
-* A single detail page with more infromatipn of the dog.
+* A single detail page with more infromatipn about the dog.
 * A log in and out function so users have their own page.
 * Stripe functionality to allow for easy sign up to one of subscription.
+*

 ### Structure